-Flaherty & Crumrine Total Return Fund Incorporated (the "Fund") was incorporated as a Maryland corporation on June 23, 2003, and commenced operations on August 29, 2003 as a diversified, closed-end management investment company under the Investment Company Act of 1940, as amended (the "1940 Act").
-The Fund's primary investment objective is to provide its common shareholders with high current income.
-The Fund's secondary investment objective is capital appreciation.
+Flaherty & Crumrine Preferred and Income Securities Fund Incorporated (the "Fund"), was incorporated as a Maryland corporation on May 23, 2002, and commenced operations on January 29, 2003 as a diversified, closed-end management investment company under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Fund's investment objective is to provide its common shareholders with high current income consistent with the preservation of capital.